QUICK MENU TO FAQs

 Sometime in concert week you will receive a second email.
 This message will contain some important information you will need for the concert.
 Be sure to store this email in a place where you can find it again.
 The email will include the link to the concert recording.
 You will use this link to access the video.
 We encourage you to wait until “concert time” to view the video, but you can use the link to have access to the concert recording ahead of time if you choose.

 The second email will also give you the start time and a link to Zoom.
-This is where the live video conversation will take place.
+This is where the live video talk-back will take place.
 The Zoom will begin approximately ten minutes after the conclusion of the concert.
 If you have not used Zoom before, it would be good for you to use the FAQs on this web page to familiarize yourself with the platform.
 The video talk-back will last no longer than an hour.
 If you need to leave before the talk-back is finished, that is perfectly fine—click the <Leave meeting> button in the lower right corner of your screen.

 If you want to view the concert again after the release date, be sure to save this email.
 (See more information below.)

 Setting up your equipment and viewing the concert

 The FAQs on this web page provide you with some suggestions for giving yourself the maximum viewing and listening experience for the concert.
 Please be aware that you do not need to subscribe to Vimeo in order to view the concert.
 If Vimeo suggests that you join or set up a plan, close the request box and you will then have access to the video.